 “Never believe that a few caring people can’t change the world.
 For, indeed, that’s all who ever have.” -Margaret Mead

-Firm Water Road’s mission is to diminish the pain and suffering of healthcare workers by offering them an online resilience-building education curriculum that revolves around lifestyle medicine concepts.
+Firm Water Road’s mission is to diminish the pain and suffering of ALL by offering them an online resilience-building education curriculum that revolves around lifestyle medicine concepts.
 Our courses integrate biological, psychological, social, and spiritual health domains for a fresh and comprehensive solution approach to the current mental and physical health crisis.
-We deliver accessible online selfcare for healthcare, to healthcare workers and eventually to all.
+We deliver accessible online selfcare for healthcare.

 Firm Water Road’s selfcare > resilience curriculum tools are a dynamic combination of mindful physical wisdom-arts courses and positive psychology-based education, all viewed through a scientific lens.
 The result is people with less stress, anxiety, depression, and stronger abilities to adapt.
 Firm Water Road overcomes motivational obstacles to ensure success.

 Because our founder is a healthcare provider, our specialty is selfcare > resilience for healthcare workers.
 With the healthcare workers onboard, we plan to expand into US businesses and communities.
 Once established in the US, we will promote our programs to global healthcare communities and their patients.

 All of our staff members are handpicked for integrity, charisma, passion, and loyalty by our founder.
 Chosen for their exemplary career skills, each person who works with FWR is motivated from their heart.
 Everyone here would contribute to FWR without pay if asked and at the beginning many did.
 Our teams are dedicated to the welfare of people, and it visibly shines through in our customer care as well as in our products.